 Many people are surprised to learn that men and women can have significant differences in their teeth and gums.
-It’s not something you’d expect!
+It is not something you expect!

-At Dental Concepts, a dentist in Andover, Whitchurch, Southampton and Poole, we’ve seen first-hand how the differences can play out and we’re going to share those differences with you today so you can understand a little more on te topic.
+At Dental Concepts, we have seen first-hand how these differences can influence oral health and dental care needs, and we are going to share them with you today so you can better understand the topic.

-Before we get into that, here’s a little information about Dental Concepts!
+Before we get into that, here is a little information about Dental Concepts!

 Size and Shape

 One noticeable difference is the shape and size of the teeth.
-It probably won’t surprise you that men tend to have larger teeth with thicker enamel, but this is especially true for the back molar teeth.
+It probably would not surprise you that men tend to have larger teeth with thicker enamel, especially for the back molar teeth.

 This difference can make men more prone to certain types of wear, such as attrition, where the enamel is worn down due to grinding.
 On the other hand, women tend to have smaller teeth, which can be more susceptible to erosion caused by acidic foods and drinks.